383 Comments

 SLMontgo's avatar

 Remember how dickless donnie shot back at Gov. Mills after she said, "See you in court"?
 He said, "Yes, this will be an easy one.
-Enjoy your life after governor because I don't think you're to be around very long.." not a direct quote, but the best as I recall it.
+Enjoy your life after governor because I don't think you're going to be around very long.." not a direct quote, but the best as I recall it.
 Kudos, Gov. Janet Mills, victorious over the rancid bigot... showing the way.

 Expand full comment